VisionReward: Fine-Grained Multi-Dimensional Human Preference Learning for Image and Video Generation

 In order to learn linear weights $W$, we collect human preferences for pairs of $\{(X_i, X_j)\}$.
 Specifically, we compute the feature difference for each pair, given by $\Delta X = X_i - X_j$, and the corresponding label is assigned as $y = 1$ or $y = 0$ depending on the human preference.
-We then perform logistic regression $y = \Delta X W^T$ to learn linear weights $W$: \hhide{ We then perform regression using the logistic regression model based on $\Delta \mathbf{X}$.
-The predicted value (probability) is given by:
+We then perform logistic regression $y = \Delta X W^T$ to learn linear weights $W$: